philcarter/COMP-109-Syllabus/README.md

 <a href="https://canvas.sbcc.edu/courses/33499/modules#module_130896" target="_blank">New to Canvas or SAM?</a> |
 <a href="https://canvas.sbcc.edu/courses/33499/modules#module_124518" target="_blank">Getting Started with Excel</a> |
 <a href="https://canvas.sbcc.edu/courses/33499/discussion_topics/292342" target="_blank">New to Canvas or SAM?</a>

+> Hint: To print any of these pages, please CTRL-CLICK on a link to create a printable version in a new tab.